Considerations for Impact Reporting

 - What was the scope of the impact (local, state, regional, national, or international)?

 - Recap: Write a one-sentence recapitulation that captures the essence of the preceding three points.
+This should be short—no more than 500 characters, or roughly 75 words.

 - Double-check the Impacts versus accomplishments section above to ensure the impact is actually an impact.